Nugamoto/Nugamoto/README.md

 ### 👯 I’m looking to collaborate on

 - Beginner-friendly backend or AI-related projects
-- Projects related to **Bitcoin** or decentralized technologies – I'm personally very interested in the Bitcoin ecosystem and would love to contribute in the future
+- Projects related to **Bitcoin** only – I'm personally very interested in the Bitcoin ecosystem and would love to contribute in the future

----

-### 🤔 I’m looking for help with

-- Improving my testing and deployment skills
-- Best practices for designing scalable backend systems

 ---